cfwprpht/Hexifyer/ReadMe.txt

 How does the config file work?
 ------------------------------
-Create a File named "hexify.txt" and add following lines to it:
+Create a File named "hexifyer.conf" and add following lines to it:

 staticFile=C:\Path\To\Your\File\.txt
 allignTo16=true